deepset-ai/haystack/rfcs/README.md

-Although there is no single way to prepare for submitting an RFC, it is generally a good idea to collect feedback from other project developers first, to make sure that the RFC is desirable; having a consistent impact on the project requires concerted effort toward consensus-building.
+Although there is no single way to prepare for submitting an RFC, it is generally a good idea to collect feedback from other project developers first, to make sure that the RFC is is actually needed.
+As we're an open source community where everyone can impact the project, we all need to make an effort to build consensus.

 When you're preparing for writing and submitting an RFC, talk the idea over on our official [Discord server](https://haystack.deepset.ai/community/join) and in a Github